itf/6s092/courses/IAP19/PS/PS20/content.md

 </center>

 <question multiplechoice>
-csq_prompt = "Which of the following sequences of vertices could be produced by running a breadth-first search on the graph below starting at $A$?\n\n" csq_renderer = "checkbox" csq_soln = [0, 1, 0]
+csq_prompt = "Which of the following sequences of vertices could be produced by running a breadth-first search on the graph above starting at $A$?\n\n" csq_renderer = "checkbox" csq_soln = [0, 1, 0]
 csq_options =  ['$[A, B, C, D]$',